You are here

 Experiential Learning Spaces

-The Foundry is a 7,600-square-foot student-focused, project-centered, collaborative "maker space" in Gross Hall where students from across Duke can build ideas from the ground up.
-It serves student teams and clubs working on both long-term and short-term projects, as well as providing space for workshops and program modules.
-Users have access to a variety of project and prototyping supplies – including a 3D Systems ProX DMP320 direct metal printing machine.
+The Foundry is a 7,600-square-foot student-focused, project-centered, collaborative maker space in Gross Hall where students build ideas from the ground up.
+It is home to sections of our first-year design course and provides a home base for student teams, clubs and startups.
+Users have access to a variety of hand and power tools and to the latest rapid-prototyping machines—including a 3D Systems ProX DMP320 direct metal printing machine.

 Pratt Student Shop

-Duke Engineering students have access to a modern machine shop to complete course work that requires the use of a milling machine, lathe, drill press, tablesaw, bender, welder or laser cutter.
-The shop is overseen by an experienced shop manager and lab preparator, who teach a mandatory shop safety course.
-The Pratt Student Shop is located in the Telcom Building, off Research Drive.
+Duke Engineering students have access to a modern machine shop to complete course work that requires the use of machine tools such as milling machines, lathes, drill presses, table saws, benders, welders and laser cutters.
+The shop is overseen by an experienced professional staff who teach the mandatory shop safety course.
+The shop is located in the Telcom Building, off Research Drive.